Ozan-Dev-MC/Ozan-Dev-MC/README.md

 ~ ClientsBlocker\
 ~ Minigames

-# On what Project am I working on?
+# On what Project/s am I working on?

 ~ Owner @Mokusei\
 ~ Owner @Brookmc